OVERVIEW

 How Do I Become a Marketing and Promotions Specialist?

-If you want to start working full-time immediately after graduation, you can begin applying for marketing internships even before you complete your bachelor’s degree.
+Internships can help aspiring marketers gain relevant experience and prepare them to enter entry-level roles after graduation.
 Many marketers begin in digital marketing specialist and coordinator roles, later moving into more specific positions in email marketing, social media marketing, product marketing, customer marketing, content marketing, demand generation, business development, and other related jobs.
-An internship might help you learn which niche you’ll want to pursue.

 Best Degrees for a Marketing and Promotions Specialist